LiquidPlummer/SprintBeanSpotTrainingLessonPlan/README.md

 ### IoC and DI
 Offer context surrounding beans and Inversion of Control
 ### Stereotypes
 Some specific types of beans one might see

+For Ryan's batch:
+ - Ask about IoC
+ - Ask about DI
+ - Ask about loose coupling
+ - Then get into content

 ## Overview - Bean Context
 Today I'll be talking a bit about Spring Beans, their lifecycle, and a bit about how and why they are used.